sql tutorial

 Amount double);

 Below are examples for specifying a foreign key by altering a table.
-This assumes that the ORDERS table has been created, and the foreign key has not yet been put in:
+This assumes that the ORDERS table has been created, and the foreign key has not yet been specified:

 MySQL: